SFU-CMPT353-W25-DBS/Project/web/content/Javascript.md

     - Web API to get pictures of cats
     - Personal website
     - Website that uses your cat API to display pictures of cats
+5) Research when necessary, but focus on practical knowledge.
+Theory is very complex and textbook-esque readings are never going to be as useful as trying things and learning from mistakes.